 - It has large 13 inches wheels useful, especially when working on the virgin

 - Excellent transmission.
-Built for heavy duty and durability.
-Can endure a lot of wear and tear.
+Built for heavy-duty and durability.
+It can endure a lot of wear and tear.

 - Flexible handlebar to suit users of different heights